alexeysp11/sqlviewer/docs/About.md

-# sqlviewer: SQLite Database Viewer
+# sqlviewer: SQL Database Viewer

 ## About